 If I want the effect to remain as it is, Savan recommends a new appointment around every four months – depending on how long the effect lasts for me.
 Some people can expect it to last longer though.

 There really is no need to worry that what you’re having done is going to change the way you look forever.
-Some people might be looking for that, but I feel that it gives you piece of mind in the fact you know that it’s not permanent and you can control what happens and do as much or as little as you like.
+Some people might be looking for that, but I feel that it gives you peace of mind in the fact you know that it’s not permanent and you can control what happens and do as much or as little as you like.
 If it’s not for you, which I highly doubt, you can look forward to the effects eventually wearing off to how you once used to look.

 Nb.
 I received one course (3 areas) of Azzalure for the purpose of this review.
 All views and opinions remain entirely my own.